-Two Kelly Cup championships, three Western Conference titles, twenty players advancing to the NHL and an average of 41 wins per season in the ECHL era.
+Two Kelly Cup championships, three Western Conference titles, 25 players advancing to the NHL and an average of 41 wins per season in the ECHL era.

 It all started in 1996, when Idaho’s professional hockey team was officially named the Idaho Steelheads.
 The process to name Idaho’s newest professional sports franchise began in the spring of 1996 with the “Pepsi Name The Team Sweepstakes” that gave consumers throughout Southern Idaho the chance to vote for their favorite team name.
 The original 25,000 entry blank were quickly consumed forcing a second printing to meet the tremendous demand.
 Season ticket holders were then given the opportunity to make the final decision between Steelheads and Ice Hawks in the “Pepsi Final Vote.”
 The name Steelheads comes from a sea-run rainbow trout usually returning to freshwater to spawn, found in rivers throughout Idaho.
 Rainbow trout and steelhead trout are the same species.